Last updated on March 23rd, 2026 at 08:32 am

 Craft beer festivals are old hat.
 Wine and food festivals, they’re everywhere.

-So Sebring, a small town along the lovely Lake Wales Ridge in Central Florida, is staking a claim for something new — Florida’s first (and only) craft soda festival, the Sebring Soda Festival, April 1-3, 2022.
+So Sebring, a small town along the lovely Lake Wales Ridge in Central Florida, started something new — Florida’s first (and only) craft soda festival.
+It’s the Sebring Soda Festival.

-You’ll find traditional ones — colas, ginger ales, root beers, and cream sodas – as well as novel flavors — prickly pear, espresso, peach cobbler, candied bacon, key lime, cucumber and pepper.
+Among more than 200 sodas being served at the festival, you’ll find traditional ones colas, ginger ales, root beers, and cream sodas, as well as novel flavors such as prickly pear, expresso, peach cobbler, candied bacon, key lime, cucumber and pepper.

 Craft sodas have blossomed besides craft beer, often made by breweries.
 They also have benefited from the growth of cocktail culture and mixologists, along with a growing interest in beverages that can be an alternative to alcohol.